Curriculum & Course Catalog

 This is a course of study in repertoire for string ensemble, and is open to students who have played violin, viola, cello, or concert bass for at least two years.
 We will perform a wide-range of musical styles from the Baroque era through 20th Century music, including film, Broadway, and even pop music.
 This ensemble will periodically collaborate with the Jazz Ensemble to perform larger works in the jazz style.
 On and off-campus performances will be available throughout the school year.
 Private lessons are recommended for musicians enrolled in this class.

-Open to 9th, 10th, 11th and 12th grades
+Open to: 9th, 10th, 11th, 12th

-Electronic Music and Composition
+Electronic Music & Composition

 This course is a current approach to teaching students the necessary tools and techniques to create contemporary electronic music in a variety of styles, including drum and bass, trance, house, trap, and more.
 For each style, there will also be a research and analysis component, in which students learn to listen critically to selected pieces.
 Students are then responsible for creating a complete piece of music for that style.
 You will learn the history of electronic music with listening examples that highlight the important people, technology, and techniques associated with the style.
 Students will learn the basics of synthesis through the study of analogue models.
 They will study synthesizer programming and the creation of new sounds, along with a discussion of MIDI and contemporary software applications, including sequencing and plug-in programs such as Reason, Cubase, Ableton Live, and others.